 - 2. The sense of a proper name is grasped by everybody who is sufficiently familiar with the language or totality of designations to which it belongs; but this serves only to illuminate a single aspect of the thing meant, supposing it to have one.
 Comprehensive knowledge of the thing meant would require us to be able to say immediately whether any given sense attaches to it.
 To such knowledge we never obtain.
 (Gottlob Frege, "On Sense and Reference", pp. 57-8) - 3.
 This is the principle of the theory of denoting I wish to advocate: that denoting phrases never have any meaning in themselves, but that every proposition in whose verbal expression they occur has a meaning.
 (Bertrand Russell, "On Denoting", p.
 480) - 4.
-The point of the conventions governing the uses of [expressions which can occur as singular logical subjects] is, along with the situation of utterance, to secure uniqueness of reference.
+The point of the conventions governing the uses of [referring] expressions is, along with the situation of utterance, to secure uniqueness of reference.
 But to do this, enough is enough.
 We do not, and we cannot, while referring, attain the point of complete explicitness at which the referring function is no longer performed.
 The actual unique reference made, if any, is a matter of the particular use in the particular context; the significance of the expression used is the set of rules or conventions which permit such references to be made.
 (Sir Peter Strawson, "On Referring", p.
-334)
+334) - 5. ...[N]either Russell's nor Strawson's theory represents a correct account of the use of definite descriptions-Russell's because it ignores altogether the referential use, Strawson's because it fails to make the distinction between the referential and the attributive and mixes together truths about each.
+(Keith Donnellan, "Reference and Definite Descriptions", p.
+297)